microsoft/MixedRealityToolkit-Unity/Assets/MRTK/SDK/Features/DataBinding/Introduction_README.md

 Data Type | Description
 :---: | ---
 AutoDetect | The datum is analyzed and the correct interpretation is automatically detected.
 See "Auto-detect Data Type" below for more information.
-DirectValue | The datum is expected to be of desired type T (eg. Material, Sprite, Image) and used directly DirectLookup | An integral index or string key used to look up the desired value from a local lookup table StaticThemedValue | Static themed object of the correct type is retrieved from the theme data source at specified theme keypath.
+DirectValue | The datum is expected to be of desired type T (eg. Material, Sprite, Image) and used directly.
+DirectLookup | An integral index or string key used to look up the desired value from a local lookup table.
+StaticThemedValue | Static themed object of the correct type is retrieved from the theme data source at specified theme keypath.
-ThemeKeypathLookup |  An integral index or string key is used to look up the desired theme keypath ThemeKeypathProperty | A string property name that will be appended to the theme base keypath provided in the Theme ResourcePath | A resource path for retrieving the value from a Unity resource.
+ThemeKeypathLookup |  An integral index or string key is used to look up the desired theme keypath.
+ThemeKeypathProperty | A string property name that will be appended to the theme base keypath provided in the Theme .
+ResourcePath | A resource path for retrieving the value from a Unity resource.
 (May begin with "reesource://") FilePath | A file path for retrieving a Unity streaming asset.
 (May begin with "file://")

 #### Auto-detect Data Type
-Autodetect analyzes the data received and decides the retrieval method as follows (where T is the desired type such as Material, Sprite, Image).
-Autodetect can happen in two places in the process: On the primary datum or on the themed value.
+Autodetect analyzes the data received and decides the retrieval method automatically.
+In the table below, T represeents the desired type such as Material, Sprite, Image.
+Autodetect can occur at two places in the process:

+- On the primary datum value itself.
+- On the themed value retrieved via the primary datum.

 Datum Type | Considerations | Has Theme Helper | Behavior :---:|---|:---:|---